akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Matilda turned to Beatrice with a mysterious smile.
 “That is my nurse's farm.”

-Beatrice looked astonished as Matilda continued. ”I remember our nurse telling us of a lady who came with her daughter to buy a goose egg to hatch.
-She said the lady paid far too much for it.”
-She tilted her head.
-“Oh, that’s right.
-It was while we were staying with her that time.
-Our nurse was laughing her head off some days earlier, for the same daughter was earlier chased all the way from the river, halfway across the meadow.
-The nurse said a boy – my brother, as it turned out – spread his cloak and calmed the geese.”
+Beatrice looked all astonished.
+Matilda tilted her head.
+“Oh, I have a merry tale to tell: It was while we were staying with our nurse.
+The daughter of the local lord got too close to our geese and for her pains was chased all the way from the river, halfway across the meadow.
+My brother had to rush over and spread his cloak to calm the geese.
+I recall my nurse laughing for days.”

 Beatrice’s cheeks flushed.
-“No!
+“What!
 That was your brother?
-Godfrey?”
+Godfrey?
+I wondered for so long who he was.”

-Matilda stared at her.
-“That was you?”
-Her smile widened, her eyes excited.
+Matilda stared at her curiously.
+“Impossible.
+You?”
+Her smile widened, her eyes sparkled.
 “Oh!
 I can't wait to tell him.”

-“Well,” Beatrice said softly.
+“Well now,” Beatrice said softly.
 “That is something.
-I meant to thank the boy, Godfrey I mean, but he didn't stay there.”
+I meant to thank the boy, but he didn't stay there.”

 “He wouldn’t,” Matilda said.
 “He’s not one to boast.”
 She took Beatrice’s arm.
-“So, He has been watching out for you longer than you think!”
+“So, he has been watching out for you for a long time!”

 ---

 ### A Quiet Understanding

-Later that night, the Duchess found Godfrey in the castle chapel, alone.
+Later that afternoon, Matilda found her brother in the castle chapel, alone.

 “You are brooding,” she said, sitting on the stone bench beside him.

 “I am thinking.”

-“Same thing.”
-She glanced at the altar.
-“She is real, Godfrey.
-I did not expect that.”
+Matilda studied the altar.
+“Your betrothed, Godfrey.
+She is real.
+I must admit that I did not expect that.”

 “Neither did I.”

 The Duchess studied him.
-“You start to love her.”
+“You start to love her, I think.”

 He did not answer.

-“You don’t have to say it.
-I can see it.”
-She leaned back.
-“The question is: will you fight for her?”
+“I see it, even if you cannot.”
+She leant back.
+“But you must protect her, Godfrey.
+She is such an innocent soul.”

-“The Queen asked me the same thing, but I have fought.”
+He sighed.
+“The Queen said the same thing, yet I have fought.”

 “Not manfully enough, brother.”
 Her voice was gentle.
 “That is the very point.
-You have always waited for permission.
-For our father’s nod, for the right moment.
-But from what I can see, love in the right way needs no permission; indeed it is even commanded by a far higher authority than the King.
+You have always needed permission.
+For our father’s nod, for the right moment.”

+She turned ernestly.
+“From all I see, love—in the right way—needs no permission; indeed it is even commanded by a far higher authority than the King.
 Listen to your sister in this.”

-Godfrey looked at his hands as the Duchess continued.
+Godfrey looked at his hands, silent.
+The Duchess became frustrated.

-“And since you promised mother a visit, I want you to ask Beatrice to come with us.
-I know that the Queen wishes her to stay—something about a charitable project with the poor.
-Ask her, but you should encourage her to stay.”

-“Why?”

-“Because she will learn things here that she cannot in Devon.
-You too, I trust, can search your heart on the matter after a week or two away.”
-She arose and left him alone in the chapel.
+“I shall speak plainly, Godfrey.
+Either make it clear to all that the woman is under your protection, else you risk insulting our father's name and the vow he made.
+Regardless of what people say, he is the King and people do respect that.
+Am I not right?
+Brother?”

+Finally, Godfrey turned to her.
+“Sooth, sister.
+Your counsel is wise.
+You speak the truth.
+I pay heed.
+I shall do this from now on.”

+He smiled at her.

 ---

-### An Ally

-By the end of Christmas week, the Duchess had become an unexpected ally.
-She wrote to her husband‑to‑be in Brittany that the match was solid, the girl was real, and it was likely that any further offers for Godfrey would not be well received, notwithstanding the King’s vow.

-Queen Matilda, too, had quietly made her support known.
-She ensured that Beatrice was given a place of honour at the high table, that her gowns were fitting, that her lessons continued.
-Between the two Matildas—the Queen and the Duchess—Beatrice found herself protected from the worst of the court’s venom.

-The Duchess told Beatrice privately: “My brother has waited his whole life to be seen.
-You see him, and you cause him to be seen.
-That’s enough.”

-She also mentioned, in passing, that she would be travelling with Godfrey to spend a week in Devon with their mother, Edith, who lived there.
-“Beatrice should come with us,” she suggested to the Queen.

-But Queen Matilda shook her head.
-“I have need of her here.
-There is a project—visiting the sick, distributing alms.
-The court should see the King’s future daughter‑in‑law as a woman of charity, not just a goose girl.
-She will stay.”

-The Duchess accepted this, though she noted the jealousy flickering in Avice’s eyes across the hall.
-“As you wish, Your Grace.”
+### The Women by the Window

+Godfrey and Matilda Fitzroy left the chapel together and entered the great hall, intending to find Beatrice.

+Then they heard the voices.
+Ladies of the court standing near the tall windows, where the afternoon light fell in slabs.
+Eustacia was among them, her laugh sharp and bright.

+“The goose girl,” Eustacia was saying, “cannot tell a spoon from a trencher.
+I heard she tried to eat bread with her knife.”

+They laughed.
+Another woman added: “Does she think she is still in the fields?”

+Godfrey stopped.
+His hands curled at his sides. *Protect her.*

+He walked toward them.
+His steps were unhurried, but the women noticed.
+The laughter died.

+Godfrey did not shout.
+He did not threaten.
+He simply stood at the edge of their circle, his gaze steady on Eustacia, then moving to each of the others in turn.
+He gave a single, slow shake of his head.

+He spoke in the formal manner of the Norman court.

+“A bird of the air may carry your voice to the King, and you will find yourself in a place where his peace cannot follow.
+The Queen once told me that *fruit follows the seed*; know then what shall befall you if you speak so of my betrothed again.”

+Eustacia’s smile faltered.
+The others looked at the floor.

+Godfrey turned and walked away.
+Behind him, the women dispersed in silence.
+Eustacia stood alone, her face pale.

 ---

+### The Side Corridor

+After some searching, Godfrey finally found Avice in a narrow passage.
+The air was damp, smelling of old stone.

+“Avice,” he said dryly, noting the bitter, green scent of the herbs in her cup.

+She pulled up short, her shoes scuffing the grit on the floor.
+“My lord.”

+“You were not with your sister?”

+Avice looked at the cup in her hands.
+“Nay, I had a heaviness in my head.
+I went to the infirmary for a wash of feverfew.”

+Godfrey stepped closer, his steps heavy on the stone.
+“I hesitate to add to that weight, but I would speak to you of our sister Eustacia.
+She was busy setting the others against Beatrice.”

+Avice tightened her fingers around the wood of the cup.
+She didn’t look up but frowned.
+“She is my own blood.
+What can I say of her?”

+Godfrey's voice softened.
+“Not an hour ago, our sister Matilda chided me in the chapel.
+She spoke of my duty to protect my betrothed, and she spoke well, with much wisdom.”

+He moved a step nearer, looming in the tight space.
+“Thus, I am bold to speak for the sake of our younger sister Eustacia, for her protection and for yours.
+If this current way is left unchecked, you may both loose what you have, even if it is not much.
+I—”

+Godfrey faultered for a moment, paused.
+“I do not wish that.
+We too are blood, you and I, though of different mothers.”

+Avice was silent.
+The steam from the herbs hit her face, but her skin felt cold.
+To rebuke Eustacia was to break the peace of their shared chambers.

+“It is not easy to stand against one's kin,” she whispered.

+“Matilda did not find it easy to rebuke me, either,” Godfrey replied.
+“But she did it because it was right.
+I am asking you to do the same.
+When Eustacia starts her cruelties, tell her to be still.
+If she will not listen, then stand apart from her, as you have today.
+If you do not, you are as much a part of the slander as she is.”

+Avice took a breath, her hands shaking slightly.
+She thought of Matilda’s poise and then of Eustacia’s sharp, mocking face.

+“I make no promise,” Avice said, her voice thin but steady.
+“Though I will speak to her.”

+Godfrey bowed and left her.
+Avice stayed in the drafty passage, the cup cooling in her hands.
+For the first time, the thought of returning to their rooms felt like walking into a cage.

+---

 ### The Queen’s Garden

-The sun was pale over the high stone walls of the Queen’s garden.
-Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
+One day when the pale sun was a little warmer over the high stone walls of the Queen’s garden, made warmer still for a number of braziers set there hours earlier, Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
 A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the center.

-Matilda Fitzroy turned toward Godfrey.
-“Our mother is unwell with a chill.
-She asks for you, brother.
-It would do her heart more good than any tonic to see you in Devon.”
+The Duchess nodded toward the peacocks strutting near the frozen fountain.
+"At least they have better plumage than half the barons."

+Beatrice, relieved that someone was speaking plainly, laughed.
+"Aye, and better sense.
+A goose could outwit the Chancellor of England."

+She meant it as a jest – the kind she might have made at home, where Harold would have snorted into his ale.

+The Duchess did not laugh.
+The Queen's expression did not change.
+Godfrey stared hard at the fountain.

+Beatrice felt the silence press against her.
+She had said something wrong.
+She did not know what.

+"The Chancellor," the Queen said quietly, "is my husband's most trusted advisor.
+He has served the crown for thirty years.
+He is also standing yonder."

+Beatrice turned.
+A man in plain robes was indeed there, pretending to examine a rose bush.

+"I meant no disrespect," Beatrice whispered.

+"No," the Queen agreed.
+"You meant to be clever.
+That is different."

+She touched Beatrice's sleeve.
+"At home, you are the cleverest person in the room.
+Here, you are not.
+Sit.
+Listen.
+Learn the difference between wit and wound."

+She turned to Godfrey's sister, Matilda Fitzroy.
+“How is your mother?”

+“Our mother is well.
+She is staying as a guest at Berkhamsted for a month and asks for my brother.”

-Godfrey glanced at Beatrice, who was standing quietly by some rosebushes.
+Godfrey glanced at Beatrice, who was seated quietly by some winter roses.

-This did not escape the Queen's attention.
+The look did not escape the Queen's attention.

 “Do not fear to visit your mother, Godfrey,” she said.
-“And I shall keep Beatrice here under my own shadow.
-For the court should see the King’s future daughter-in-law first as a woman of mercy.”
+“I shall keep Beatrice here under my own shadow.
+For the court should see the King’s future daughter-in-law first as a woman of mercy and charity.”

 Beatrice felt a chill that had nothing to do with the wind.
 “How long will the road hold you both?” she asked, her voice barely a whisper. *I will actually miss him.
 Both of them.*